top of page

 Dirt and debris that accumulates on our skin throughout the day can get trapped in pores with sebum, sweat and oil, and if it's left for too long it can start to build up and cause congested pores.
 If you sweat a lot during a workout or just in general, you may need to rinse off more often than you think.
 I'm all for showering less to save your skin from hot water and soap, but everyone's different and some of us might need a quick rinse more often than others.
 Wearing tighter clothing and accessories (eg: hats, headbands, sports bras, spandex) can further exacerbate this process in the areas where friction is causing irritation to already congested skin.

 If you've gone through your routine, checked the boxes, and switched your products and you're still breaking out, it's time to dig a little deeper.
 There are still a few things you can do on your own to try to break the cycle.
-Read our post on Hormonal Acne for a deep dive inside the body's systems.
+Read our post on Hormonal Acne for a deep dive inside the body's systems and ways you can clear up your skin from the inside out.

 Recent Posts